The Churches of Britain and Ireland

 Santon Downham, St. Mary the Virgin.
 Another view, three of the interior - 1, 2, 3, and the font.
 TL 8162 8761.
 All © David Regan (2019).
 Link1.
 Link2.
 Grade I listed.

 Saxmundham, St. John the Baptist.
 TM 3889 6294. © Mark Turbott.
-Another view, © Steve Bulman (2005).
 Interior view, © Richard Roberts (2024).
+Two more views - 1, 2 another of the interior, a window, and the font, all © Steve Bulman (2005 and 2024).
 Link1.
 Link2.
 Grade II* listed.
 The U.R.C. on Rendham Road and Chapel Road has a date-stone for 1850.
 It was originally Congregational.
 TM 3837 6317. © Richard Roberts (2024).
 Link.
 According to Genuki, Juvenile Oddfellows' Hall was the meeting place for the local Wesleyan Methodist congregation, between 1892 and 1912, and possibly longer.
 The building survives on Fairfield Road, and was seen by Streetview in 2022.
 The building has a date-stone for 1880.
 TM 3844 6336.
 Old maps show a Baptist Chapel on Albion Road at TM 3836 6310.
 Its Genuki entry says it was originally Particular Baptist, and dates it to 1854 to "before 1970".
 I think it survives, as a club, though re-fronted at some point.
 It was seen by Streetview in 2022.

 Semer, All Saints.
 Interior view.
 TL 999 468.
 Both © Mike Berrell.
 Link.